djethro-s/thinkinsidethebox/_posts/10-06-2026-introduction.md

 Hello thinkers,

-Welcome to Think Inside The Box.
-If you wondering why I made this, it's because I just felt to help (maybe) some of you who wonder why we should be an extraordinary in some cases but we know exactly that our capabilities is not that high.
-So, I'm a JOAT my self, and I'm still wondering too if you ask.
-Hope my content can help you, Have a nice wondering!
+This space exists for the Jacks of All Trades—the average cogs in a machine that demands us to be extraordinary.
+We might not have all the high-level capabilities, but we have the curiosity to see how the system truly works from the inside.
+I'm just a JOAT observing the patterns, and I'm still questioning everything.
+I hope these notes help you see the box from a different angle.

 Sincerely,

-Daniel Jethro Setiono
+djethro_s